albertattard/kotlin-micronaut-example/README.md

     Need to see why this is happening

-1. The '/refersh' endpoint is not available
+1. The '/refersh' endpoint is secured

+    Need to un secure this endpoint for now

 1. Latest version of `kotlintest-runner-junit5` fails with an `initializationError`